|

 et.al JAMA 200, 283:1990-94).

-In the Latin American region, the logistics
+In the Latin American region,

-the European and North American Region.
-One
+complex than in the European and North

-reason is the variability of the incidence
+variability of the incidence of trauma not

-of trauma not only between the various Latin
+only between the various Latin American

-American countries, but also within the
+countries, but also within the individual

-individual countries.
-For example, in 2002,
+countries.
+For example, in 2002, the

-the external causes of death for Chile were
+external causes of death for Chile were

 48.5/100.000 inhabitants (10.9% due to